marytony59/Sales-Performance-Analysis/README.md

   https://github.com/marytony59/Sales-Performance-Analysis/commit/117ac7e0cbc48ee7ba7a6c69dfb7d79c48764335
   > Click the image above to see a preview of the dashboard
   ## Conclusion
-  this repo contains a beginner friendly sales analysis project done in Excel and PowerBi
+  This Repo contains a beginner friendly sales analysis project done in Excel and PowerBi

   ## Contact
   Connect with me on LinkedIn (https://www.linkedin.com/in/mary-ekpenyong)